 We evaluate each segment's performance based on revenues and operating income.
 Selling, general and administrative ("SG&A") expenses include corporate accounting, information systems, human resource management and marketing, which are managed at the corporate level.
 These activities are allocated to each operating segment based on revenues and/or actual usage.
 Assets managed at the corporate level are not attributable to each operating segment and thus have been included as "other" in the accompanying segment information.

-The following segment information is presented for the twelve weeks ended January 21, 2022, and January 22, 2021.
+The following segment information is presented for the twelve weeks ended January 20, 2023, and January 21, 2022, respectively.